openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 limiting it to only last N lines from parameter `tail_lines`
 - `image_streams_of_namespace` which collects image streams of the namespace from parameter `namespace`

+Conditions to be implemented:

+- `cluster_version_matches` with parameter `version` makes the rule to be applied on specific cluster version.
+It will use semantic versioning so you can wildcards and ranges like here https://github.com/blang/semver#features

 The proposal is to implement the next process of adding new rules:

 1. We'll have a repo with json configs defining the rules.
 The repo is going to have a simple CI with validation